Northeast China Plain: History

+In 1928, Fengtian clique warlord Zhang Zuolin, who was also the head of the Beiyang government, was assassinated by bombs planted by the Japanese Kwantung Army.
+In response, his son and heir Zhang Xueliang submitted to the rival Nanjing government, and the Northeast was nominally under the sovereignty of the Nationalist Government of the Republic of China.
+This only lasted for three years until the Mukden Incident in 1931, when the Kwantung Army invaded and seized the rest of Manchuria by early 1932 and established the puppet state of Manchukuo.
+Despite years of bitter struggles by anti-Japanese insurgents, the Japanese occupation of Manchuria continued until the end of the Second World War in August 1945, when the Soviet Union invaded and defeated the Kwantung Army in Manchuria and Inner Mongolia.
+After a nine-month occupation, the Soviet forces withdrew in mid-1946, not before looting most of the industrial infrastructure left behind by the Japanese.
+The Fourth Field Army of the People's Liberation Army soon moved in to fill the void, and the Chinese Civil War began.
+Chinese Communist Party forces eventually captured all of the Northeast with the victorious Liaoshen campaign in late 1948, and the region served as the most important industrial bases for the newly founded People's Republic of China.

 Agriculture

 It is suitable for mechanized farming, with thick and fertile soil and extensive amounts of arable land.
 The plain is a major Chernozem-producing region of the world.
-Huge areas are planted with wheat, corn, soybeans, rice, sugar beets, sunflowers, sorghum, and flax.
+Huge areas are planted with wheat, corn, soybeans, upland rice, sugar beets, sunflowers, sorghum, and flax.
 The landscape is rich in resources such as iron ore, coal, and oil.
 After 1949, land reclamation began on the plain and state farms were established.
 There are very few trees on this landscape that have not been planted, typically poplars in long rows along roads, or on either side of the train tracks.
 There are not many fences on the landscape, no long running fences, though there are many wooden or stone fences adjacent to the houses.
 There is also much wetland, vast marshes, and many areas that are subject to flooding.